Dental fee guide

 You can also prevent dental problems by getting regular checkups from your dentist and practising daily oral hygiene.

-Dental care options low-income Albertans
+Dental care options for low-income Albertans

 Dental services are available for low-income Albertans through government-sponsored supplementary health benefit programs: